 Outbound investment: Investment from Thailand tends to be into Southeast Asia, especially Vietnam.
 The Thai energy sector has been one of the most active sectors for overseas investment.
 Other sectors include manufacturing, retail, and hospitality.
 We also see more outbound investment and financing by Thai banks into Southeast Asia.

 3. In what industries/sectors are you seeing the most opportunity for foreign investment?

 Aside from traditional sectors for foreign investment, including manufacturing, we expect to see growth in investment in e-commerce, logistics, and real estate.

 4. What advantages and pitfalls should others know about doing business in your country?

 The advantages and pitfalls would depend on the sector in question.
 We recently produced a detailed guide titled “Doing Business in Thailand,” as a starting point.
 Our lawyers routinely advise foreign investors investing in Thailand across a range of sectors and are therefore able to give practice advice according to the nature of the investment.

-Thailand encourages foreign investment, and as a result, many foreign nationals live and work in Thailand.
+Thailand encourages foreign investment and as a result, there are many foreign nationals living and working in Thailand.
 English is widely spoken in the Thai business community.
 Some aspects of Thai culture are similar to other countries in Asia.
-It is crucial to think about building long-term relationships and showing respect, particularly to those in more senior positions.
+It is important to think in terms of building long-term relationships and to show respect, particularly to those who are in more senior positions.
 As with many cultures, business dealings should be conducted in a manner that does not cause loss of face.
-Being patient is essential, no matter the challenges faced.
+Being patient is important, no matter the challenges faced.